 Self-supervised learning has been widely applied in different domains; here, we mainly focus on self-supervised learning for speech processing.
-There are two major branches of self-supervised learning methods in speech domain: Contrastive Predictive Coding (CPC) and Reconstruction.
+There are two major branches of self-supervised learning methods in speech domain: contrastive predictive coding (CPC) and reconstruction.

-The CPC method~\cite{cpc, modified_cpc, bidir_cpc, wav2vec, vq_wav2vec, vq_wav2vec_ft} uses autoregressive modeling of representations in the feature space, where the model learns to determine the near future frames in an acoustic sequence while contrasting with frames from a more distant temporal location.
+The CPC method~\cite{cpc, modified_cpc, bidir_cpc, wav2vec, vq_wav2vec, vq_wav2vec_ft} uses auto-regressive modeling of representations in the feature space, where the model learns to determine the near future acoustic frames while contrasting with frames from a more distant temporal location.
 The contrastive loss pulls temporally nearby representations closer and pushes temporally distant ones further.
 The CPC contrastive objective does not directly predict acoustic features, so it is not suitable for this work.

 On the other hand, another branch of work uses reconstruction objectives for self-supervised learning.
 Unlike the CPC objective, acoustic features are predicted as the models' output, and a reconstruction loss is computed across the predicted features and ground-truth features.
-The Autoregressive Predictive Coding (APC) methods ~\cite{apc1, apc2} predict future frames like a recurrent-based LM~\cite{rnn} while conditioning on past frames.
-In other approaches~\cite{tera, mockingjay, audioalbert}, parts of the input acoustic features are randomly masked by a variety of masking strategies, and the L1 reconstruction loss is set as the target.
-The random masking strategies of these approaches ~\cite{tera, mockingjay, audioalbert} are inspired by the Masked Language Model (MLM) task from BERT~\cite{bert, roberta, albert}; hence these models can be seen as a speech version of BERT.
-After pretraining, these models attain the ability to alleviate the superficial noise and keep the pivotal information in the inputs.
-Their inference time is fast since they are Transformer~\cite{transformer} models which are parallelizable in time (unlike autoregressive models).
+The auto-regressive predictive coding (APC) methods ~\cite{apc1, apc2} predict future frames like a recurrent-based language model (LM)~\cite{rnn} conditioning on past frames.
+In other approaches~\cite{tera, mockingjay, audioalbert}, parts of the input acoustic features are randomly masked by a variety of masking strategies, and the L1 reconstruction loss is set as the learning objective.
+The random masking strategies of these approaches ~\cite{tera, mockingjay, audioalbert} are inspired by the masked language model (MLM) task from BERT~\cite{bert, roberta, albert}; hence these models can be seen as a speech version of BERT.
+Their inference time is fast since they are Transformer~\cite{transformer} models which can process the input sequence in parallel (unlike auto-regressive models).